The SALSA MLPA

 deletion can extend to the MTAP

-gene, located 110 kb away.
+gene, located 110 kb downstream.
 The MTAP

 gene encodes methylthioadenosine phosphorylase, an important enzyme for the salvage of both adenine and methionine.
 It is known that many tumour cells require addition of methionine to their growth medium, because their MTAP